 Is there a formal agreement governing a placement?

 Yes.
 Our 100-hour Practicum hosts sign a Practicum Placement Agreement.
 This document is forwarded once feasibility for an unpaid placement has been established and need only be signed once.
 The agreement then covers all subsequent Practicum placements.
 A copy of the signed agreement will be returned to you for your files.

 Is the Practicum graded?

 Yes.
-A Pass or Fail grade is assigned by the MLIS Program Coordinator after the Practicum has been completed, both the student and the supervisor’s reports have been submitted, and all course requirements have been met.
+A Pass or Fail grade is assigned by the MI Program Coordinator after the Practicum has been completed, both the student and the supervisor’s reports have been submitted, and all course requirements have been met.

 The course requirements must be complete by February 1st of the student's graduating year.